 House size: 28 squares, four bedrooms, two living

-Power source: Off-grid – 8kW solar panels with 26kWh salt water battery back-up
+Power source: Off-grid – 8kW solar panels with 24kWh lithium battery back-up

 Building Materials: Recycled timber, bricks, zincalume, concrete, steel & lots of glass